What is the Average Locksmith Salary?

 How much can I earn as a professional locksmith?
 If you’re considering a career as a locksmith, it’s good to know you can start at an average wage of nearly $17 per hour, or an annual salary of about $50,000, based on statistics as of August 2017.
 Salaries of newly-licensed professional locksmiths range from $42,645-$55,413 and, best of all, are generally immune to economic downturns like so many other technical industries.
 Many locksmiths today earn over six figures, through experience, reputation, and diversified skills.

-The exact amount of earning you make as a locksmith naturally varies, depending on many things.
+The exact amount you can earn as a locksmith naturally varies, depending on many things.
 For example, if you start out on your own as an independent locksmith, in a low-population area, your beginning wages will not be as high as a locksmith employed by an established locksmith company in the suburbs.

 On the other hand, many independent locksmiths who earn a solid community reputation over time, and face little local competition, can surpass the salaries offered by locksmith companies with many employees.
 In either case, the bottom line remains the same: providing professional, courteous service to customers at all times will ultimately result in better pay throughout your career.